 Income from commission for client acquisition includes income from subsidiary and related party.
-Income from related party increased from EUR 15 657 in 2019 to EUR 221 064 which is explained by the service period - in 2020 service were provided for the full year, but in 2019 only for the period from November till December.
-In turn, the significant reduction in the client acquisition fee paid for attracting customers to the subsidiary from EUR 1 797 549 in 2019 to EUR 417 787 in 2020 is related to the stabilization of JSC "Renti" operations.
+Income from related party increased from EUR 221 064 in 2020 to EUR 529 705 in 2021 which is explained by the JSC Primero Finance business development.
+In turn, the significant reduction in the client acquisition fee paid for attracting customers to the subsidiary from EUR 417 787 in 2020 to EUR 0 in 2021 is related to the stabilization of JSC "Renti" operations.
 The cooperation agreement with the subsidiary was terminated as of June 30, 2020.
+New contract for servicing existing clients was signed instead in July 2020.

-Income from service fee for marketing, partnership managment, car evaluation, debt collection, car sales, IT systems support and other services includes income from subsidary in 2020 EUR 415 850 (2019: nil) and income from related party in 2020 EUR 227 481 (2019: EUR 41 368).
-Significant increase in the service fee is related to the service provision period - in 2020 the services were provided in the period from July to December for subsidiary and full year to related party, but in 2019 the services were provided only to related party and in the period from September to December.
+Income from service fee for marketing, partnership management, car evaluation, debt collection, car sales, IT systems support and other services includes income from subsidiary in 2021 EUR 970 409 (2020: 415 850) and income from related party in 2021 EUR 292 947 (2020: EUR 292 481).
+Significant increase in the service fee is related to the service provision period - in 2021 the services were provided full year (2020: July till December) for subsidiary and full year to related party.